 The hardest thing about growing old is most likely losing your independence.
 Some people worry about being a burden on younger relatives, while others fear ending up in a care home.
-Often people try to keep their independence by paying for private carers and cleaners to help them with daily tasks, but you can help your ageing parent to keep their own independence with a few simple gadgets that will make life in the home a little easier.
+Often people try to keep their independence by paying for private carers and cleaners to help them with daily tasks, but you can help your ageing parent to keep their own independence and plan for old age with a few simple gadgets that will make life a little easier.

 Cleaning the Home

 As we age, simple tasks such as cleaning become more difficult projects.
 Cleaning can take longer, it can become painful and there are some jobs that might actually be dangerous, such as sweeping cobwebs from the ceiling.
 You don’t want your ageing parent to be standing on a ladder or balancing on a chair, which is why tools like the telescopic duster/feather duster have always been so valuable, but what other cleaning aids are available for those with reduced mobility?

 Items like Quiltclips have been designed to make it easier for one person to change a duvet cover, by holding the corners of the duvet cover in place.
 Long-handled dustpan and brush sets eliminate the need to bend down to clear debris from the floor, whilst grabbers and reachers help elderly people to pick items up from the ground or to reach items that have been placed in high cupboards, on shelves or in otherwise hard-to-reach locations.

 The kitchen can be a dangerous place, and it’s surprisingly difficult for some elderly people to prepare and cook their own meals.
 Fortunately, that means that people have put a lot of time and effort into creating useful tools.